Nature in the City: Cooling Your Suburb Grants

 As a result, Canberrans are increasingly suffering from the "urban heat island effect".
 This occurs when surfaces such as pavements, roads and buildings absorb the sun's heat and radiate it back.
 This can increase surface temperatures by up to up to 10-15 degrees Celsius, day and night.

-Along with many other benefits, living infrastructure can help reduce this heat island effect, supporting our city to cope with the impacts of climate change and extreme weather events.
-As Canberra continues to grow , it is important to support projects that will keep the city cool.
+Along with many other benefits, nature can help reduce heat in our city and support community to better cope with the impacts of climate change.

 Previous funding rounds